 [ Read: Sources of Vitamin B ]

-This plant has one of the highest Vitamin C contents.
+Rosehips is considered one of the top vitamin c foods.
 Fresh rosehips contain 200 mg of Vitamin C per 100 grams serving.
 This plant cannot be consumed in its uncooked form.
 Often these are available as supplements in capsule, powder and syrup form.

 Rosehips also help in improving the blood circulation in the body.